dzlab/dzlab.github.io/_posts/2022-02-26-gs-with-s3-sdk.md

 Google Storage provide access thorugh different ways, one of the interesting access patterns is to considered as an S3 endpoint and access it through one of the S3 SDKs (See interoperability documentation - [link](https://cloud.google.com/storage/docs/interoperability)).
+This is very convinient in case you have an application that currently runs against AWS S3 and you are in the process to migrate it to GS.

 In this, article we will see how to access Google Storage using the Java S3 SDK (for Python you can refer to this article [link](https://vamsiramakrishnan.medium.com/a-study-on-using-google-cloud-storage-with-the-s3-compatibility-api-324d31b8dfeb)).